aaditkedia/NeuroLex/README.md

-# Dyslexia & Low-Vision Reader Aid
+# NeuroLex - Dyslexia & Low-Vision Reader Aid

 A Java Swing application designed to help individuals with dyslexia and low vision read text more easily.
 The app features **Bionic Reading** technology that bolds the first half of each word to guide the eye and improve reading speed and comprehension.